gnailuy/gnailuy.com/_posts/2011-12-25-install-centos-via-network-without-cd-rom-and-without-usb.markdown

 boot
 ```

-If the `isolinux` directory was in other partitions of your hard drive, you may need to specify the root path of GRUB using the `root` command.
+If the `isolinux` directory was in other partitions of your hard drive, then you may need to specify the root path for GRUB with the `root` command.

 The system booted up to the installation image just like I inserted the net-install disk into the CD-ROM.
-On the 'Installation Method' screen, I chose HTTP or FTP and then configured the network.
+On the 'Installation Method' screen, I chose `HTTP or FTP` and then configured the network.
 Next, I chose a mirror site (a self-hosted mirror site will be faster) which host CentOS files.
-The remain steps were the same with a ordinary installation.
+The remain steps were the same with an ordinary installation.

 （本文中文版[链接][chinese]）

 [chinese]:      /linux/2011/12/26/install-centos-via-network-without-cd-rom-and-without-usb-chs/